pennyl67/openminted-guidelines/distributionMedium.md

 ##### Definition/Explanations

-Specifies the medium \(channel\) used for delivery or providing access to the resource
+Specifies the medium \(channel\) used for delivering or providing access to the resource

 ##### Recommended usage

 Please, use one of the provided values to indicate the medium of distribution.
-For corpora created through the OMTD corpus building process, the default value is "downloadable".
+For lexical/conceptual resources that can be downloaded in a specific form (e.g. excel spreadsheet, ontologies in rdf/xml format etc.) use the "downloadable" value; for SPARQL endpoints of ontologies, please use the value "webExecutable".